ot87/schemas-mui/README.md

 The app offers functionality to create mentioned above simple lists of medications with its quantity and time of intake.

-Further development to be continued!
+Further development is coming soon!